Adopting through Bunny Buddies

 - If—for any reason—the adoption doesn’t work out, we require that the bunny come back into our custody.

-Yes, we love to see our foster bunnies go to good homes, but we’re also happy to see bunnies adopted from the shelters in our area.
-Click here to read our Knowledge Base article “Where Can I Adopt a Bunny in the Houston Area?”
+We love to see our foster bunnies go to good homes, but we’re also happy to see bunnies adopted from the following Houston shelters:

 When you take the time to learn about rabbit behavior and care, with a little imagination (and maybe some “borrowing” from others’ ideas and experience) you can create a home which serves you both well.
 Then your’re ready to begin a very rewarding journey into the world of house rabbits!